‘For those in the know, Rules’ Bar has become one of the places to drink cocktails in London’

 Upstairs at Rules – our reinvented cocktail bar where once Edward VII and his mistress Lillie Langtry dined in private, has a reputation among aficionados for being one of the best kept secrets in London; it is certainly the place for those seeking a civilised bolt hole to enjoy perfectly balanced drinks in elegant but relaxing surroundings.
 The plush red seating, hunting frieze and air of effortless style is the perfect backdrop to enjoy a drink before dining in the restaurant downstairs or to meet friends for one of the house cocktails.

-Our bar team, headed by Mike Cook is well versed in crafting beautifully balanced classic cocktails as well as having an ever evolving short list of bespoke in house creations.
+Our bar team, headed by the legendary Brian Silva is well versed in crafting beautifully balanced classic cocktails as well as having an ever evolving short list of bespoke in house creations.

 Recognised in the national press as one of the top bars in London for its drinks and service. why not slip away from the outside world and into one of our Dry Martinis…